TylerM2230/interactive-python/README.md

 * **Tailwind CSS:** A utility-first CSS framework used for styling the pages, loaded via CDN.
 * **Google Fonts:** For the "Inter" font.
 * **CSS3:** For custom styles like the link card hover effects.
-* **JavaScript (Potentially):** While not present in `index.html`, individual topic pages might use JavaScript for interactive examples or demonstrations.
+* **JavaScript (Potentially):** While `index.html` itself doesn't have extensive JavaScript logic beyond what's in `js/main.js`, individual topic pages might use more JavaScript for interactive examples or demonstrations.
+Also, `js/main.js` provides shared functionality.

 ## Content Sections